 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they become due.
+The impacts of the COVID-19 outbreak and the resulting decreases to commodity prices has increased the liquidity risk of the Company.
 The Company's objective is to ensure, as far as possible, that it will have sufficient liquidity to meet its liabilities when due.